A Taxonomy for Inference in Causal Model Families: Brief Overview on Background and Related Work

 derived by \cite{pearl2009causality}, which suggests that an intervention $\doop(\mathbf{W})$ introduces an independence of a set of intervened nodes $\mathbf{W}$ to its causal parents.
-Another important assumption in causality is that causal mechanisms do not change through intervention suggesting a notion of invariance to the cause-effect relations of variables which further implies an invariance to the origin of the mechanism i.e., whether it occurs naturally or through means of intervention \citep{pearl2016causal}.
-A SCM $\mathfrak{C}$ is capable of emitting various mathematical objects such as graph structure, statistical and causal quantities placing it at the heart of causal inference, rendering it applicable to machine learning applications in marketing \citep{hair2021data}), healthcare \citep{bica2020time}) and education \citep{hoiles2016bounded}.
-A SCM induces a causal graph $G$, an observational/associational distribution $p^{\mathfrak{C}}$, can be intervened upon using the $\doop$-operator and thus generate interventional distributions $p^{\mathfrak{C};\doop(...)}$ and given some observations $\mathbf{v}$ can also be queried for interventions within a system with fixed noise terms amounting to counterfactual distributions $p^{\mathfrak{C\mid \mathbf{V}=\mathbf{v}};\doop(...)}$.
-As suggested by the Causal Hierarchy Theorem (CHT) \citep{bareinboim20201on}, these properties of an SCM almost always form the Pearl Causal Hierarchy (PCH) consisting of different levels of distributions being $\mathcal{L}_1$ associational, $\mathcal{L}_2$ interventional and $\mathcal{L}_3$ counterfactual.
-This hierarchy suggests that causal quantities ($\mathcal{L}_i,i\in\{2,3\}$) are in fact richer in information than statistical quantities ($\mathcal{L}_1$), and the necessity of causal information (e.g.\ structural knowledge) for inference based on lower rungs e.g.\ $\mathcal{L}_1 \not\rightarrow \mathcal{L}_2$.
+For completion we mention more interesting properties of any SCM, they induce a causal graph $G$ as directed acyclic graph (DAG), they induce an observational/associational distribution denoted $p^{\mathcal{M}}$, and they can generate infinitely many interventional and counterfactual distributions using the $\doop$-operator which ``overwrites" structural equations.
+Note that, opposed to the Markovian SCM discussed in for instance \citep{peters2017elements}, the definition of $\mathcal{M}$ is semi-Markovian thus allowing for shared $U$ between the different $V_i$.
+Such a $U$ is also called \emph{hidden confounder} since it is a common cause of at least two $V_i,V_j (i\neq j)$.
+Opposite to that, a ``common" confounder would be a common cause from within $\mathbf{V}$.
+The SCM's applicability to machine learning has been shown in marketing \citep{hair2021data}, healthcare \citep{bica2020time} and education \citep{hoiles2016bounded}.
+As suggested by the Causal Hierarchy Theorem (CHT) \citep{bareinboim20201on}, the properties of an SCM form the Pearl Causal Hierarchy (PCH) consisting of different levels of distributions being $\mathcal{L}_1$ \emph{associational}, $\mathcal{L}_2$ \emph{interventional} and $\mathcal{L}_3$ \emph{counterfactual}.
+The PCH suggests that causal quantities ($\mathcal{L}_i,i\in\{2,3\}$) are in fact richer in information than statistical quantities ($\mathcal{L}_1$), and the necessity of causal information (e.g.\ structural knowledge) for inference based on lower rungs e.g.\ $\mathcal{L}_1 \not\rightarrow \mathcal{L}_2$.
 Finally, to query for samples of a given SCM, the structural equations are being simulated sequentially following the underlying causal structure starting from independent, exogenous variables $U_i$ and then moving along the causal hierarchy of endogenous variables $\mathbf{V}$.
-To conclude, consider the formal definition of valuations for the first two layers being for node sets and instances $\mathbf{X},\mathbf{Y},\mathbf{x},\mathbf{y}$ where $\mathbf{Y}_{\mathbf{x}}{:} \mathbf{U}{\mapsto} \mathbf{Y}$ denotes the value of $\mathbf{Y}$ under intervention ${\mathbf{x}}$.